12LetterMeme/qb-camera/README.md

 # Read Me

-Add this into your resource folder and ensure qb-camera
+Add this into your resource folder and remember to ensure qb-camera in your CFG
 ```
-Don't forget to add the webhook!!
+Don't forget to add the webhook!
+It's kinda the whole point of the script
 ```
 ```
 Toss the image in your inventorys image section (if you dont already have a camera in there for some reason)